 Arts in the Greater Community

-As an extension to Wittenberg’s own arts-rich environment, Springfield’s annual CultureFest, the Summer Arts Festival, Springfield Symphony Orchestra, and The Springfield Center for the Arts at Wittenberg University (107 Cliff Park Road) houses the Springfield Museum of Art and Wittenberg’s New Student Theatre, which makes for a dynamic engagement with the arts close to campus.
+Springfield has much to offer, in addition to own arts-rich environment: the annual CultureFest, the Summer Arts Festival, Springfield Symphony Orchestra, and The Springfield Center for the Arts at Wittenberg University, which houses the Springfield Museum of Art and Wittenberg's New Student Theatre and makes for a dynamic engagement with the arts close to campus.
 Admission is free to the Springfield Museum of Art for Wittenberg faculty, staff, alumni, and students and their families.